rust-lang/wg-async/rfc-drafts/stream.md

 Designing this extension is out of scope for this RFC.
 However, it could be prototyped using procedural macros today.

-## "Attached" streams
+## "Lending" streams

-There has been much discussion around attached/detached streams.
+There has been much discussion around lending streams (also referred to as attached streams).

 ### Definitions

 [Source](https://smallcultfollowing.com/babysteps/blog/2019/12/10/async-interview-2-cramertj-part-2/#the-need-for-streaming-streams-and-iterators)

+In an **lending** stream (also known as an "attached" stream), the `Item` that gets returned by `Stream` may be borrowed from `self`.
+It can only be used as long as the `self` reference remains live.

-In a **detached** stream, the `Item` that gets returned by `Stream` is "detached" from self.
+In a **non-lending** stream (also known as a "detached" stream), the `Item` that gets returned by `Stream` is "detached" from self.
 This means it can be stored and moved about independently from `self`.

-In an **attached** stream, the `Item` that gets returned by `Stream` may be borrowed from `self`.
-It can only be used as long as the `self` reference remains live.

-This RFC does not cover the addition of attached/detached owned/borrowed streams.
+This RFC does not cover the addition of lending streams (streams as implemented through this RFC are all non-lending streams).

-We can add the `Stream` trait to the standard library now and delay adding in this distinction between two types of streams.
+We can add the `Stream` trait to the standard library now and delay adding in this distinction between the two types of streams - lending and non-lending.
 The advantage of this is it would allow us to copy the `Stream` trait from `futures` largely 'as is'.

-The disadvantage of this is functions that consume streams would first be written to work with `Stream`, and then potentially  have to be rewritten later to work with `AttachedStream`s.
+The disadvantage of this is functions that consume streams would first be written to work with `Stream`, and then potentially have to be rewritten later to work with `LendingStream`s.

 ### Current Stream Trait